 - Laughter protects the heart.
 Laughter improves the function of blood vessels and increases blood flow, which can help protect you against a heart attack and other cardiovascular problems.

-Benefits of laughter
+Benefits of humor or laughter

 - Physical health benefits